 In cases where an individual or group of employees have significantly exceeded expectations, and by doing so, have created exceptional value for Terma, a one-time award can be granted at the discretion of Terma.
-Any such award shall be approved by HR and a representative of Executive Management.
+Any such award shall be approved by the Global People Department and a representative of the Executive Leadership Team.